Policy

 - documentation of the service

 An examination includes inspection of the patient and review of diagnostic tests to diagnose disease or evaluate progress.
-Use of the evaluation and management (E/M) codes must be supported within your medical record.
+Use of the E/M codes must be supported within your medical record.

 Documentation in the patient’s record must support the additional E/M service.